 PearAI, which claims to be the open-source version of Cursor and just raised $3.5 million in funding, has been accused of plagiarism.

-These statements have raised a lot of questions on the net.
-The focus of the debate is not on whether or not to recognize the "borrowing" behavior, but whether or not the 100+ contributors are really independent of the forked VSCode and Continue projects.
-Some argue that PearAI seems to be borrowing the aura of these projects to enhance its own value.
+These statements have been questioned by netizens.
+The debate was not about whether to recognize “learning” behaviour, but whether the more than 100 contributors were really independent of the VSCode and Continue projects, which were fork.
+The view was expressed that PearAI appeared to be using the halo of the projects to enhance its value。

 PearAI, which claims to be the open-source version of Cursor and just raised $3.5 million in funding, has been accused of plagiarism.